j-quelly/node-cleanup/README.md

 ## Default Usage

-1. Navigate to project root
+1. Navigate to where your node_modules folder resides
 2. `$ remove-node-modules`

 ## Alternative Usage

-`$ remove-node-modules /path/to/directory`
+`$ remove-node-modules /path/to/node_modules`

 ## Contributing